Seon82/tracemymed/README.md

 First, move to the project folder using `cd`.

-Then run the following commands with bash:
+Then run the following commands in yout favorite shell:

 ```bash
 conda install nodejs